BinaryLeo/csharp_signin_signup_system/README.md

 ## 💡 how to use

 - Clone the repository.
-- open the project from Visual Studio 2022.
+- Open the project from Visual Studio 2022.
 - Rename the file from <code>APP_config.xml</code> to <code>app.config</code> and in the below code section type your database credentials.